-The taxes on cigarettes and other tobacco products are collected only once on the same tobacco product.
-A city or county may not levy a privilege license tax on the sale of tobacco products except as permitted by this Article.
+The taxes on cigarettes, other tobacco products, and vapor products are collected only once on the same tobacco product.
+A city or county may not levy a privilege license tax on the sale of tobacco products except as permitted by Article 2A, Tobacco Products Tax.